zimmermannlowbrass/the-west-taghkonic-diner-adventure-game/README.md

 ## Tips and Tricks

+- WATCH OUT FOR THE TABLES BECOMING TOO FULL!!
 - Keep an eye on how much stress each customer is coming in with!
 - Low stress customers may be better off just being given the check
 - Don't be too chatty!
 Remember, you are a server and need to remember this in your head